 In any case, you can get up to unlimited data on iD Mobile’s SIM Only plans, as well as EU roaming, and on plans without unlimited data there’s data rollover. iD Mobile runs on Three’s network, so it has identical coverage.

-Lyca Mobile offers 1-month, 12-month, and 24-month SIM Only plans, and it has said that there will be no mid-contract price rises until at least 2026.
-So you can be safe in the knowledge that your price won’t change for quite a while yet at the time of writing.
+Lyca Mobile offers 1-month, 12-month, and 24-month SIM Only plans, and it has said that there will be no mid-contract price rises.
+So you can be safe in the knowledge that your price won’t change at the time of writing.

 Smarty offers just 30-day rolling SIM Only plans, which means you’re not locked into a contract anyway, and if their prices ever did go up, you could always choose to leave.
 But the network has stated that there won’t be any annual price rises anyway.